Kobus-Smit/revenj-examples/README.md

 This version uses a snowflake and does need to do those 3 roundtrips.
 But the problem is then my ["Save"](https://github.com/Kobus-Smit/revenj-examples/blob/faee70e6c90fade6b377bd2e4e94073f182c8f16/UseCase1_02_LessRoundTripsButSnowFlakeIsReadOnly/Back-end/Src/ServerCommand/SaveSubmission.cs#L23) Server command does not work because snowflakes are readonly.

 ## UseCase1_03_LessRoundTripsUsingSharedObject

 This also do not need those 3 roundtrips and it can save changes back to the database.
 It uses a snowflake and also an writable POCO object shared between the client and the service.
 But it does require more boilerplate code and AutoMapper.

+## UseCase1_04_LessRoundTripsSend3ExtraObjects

+This case is very similiar to UseCase1_01_ThreeRoundTrips but it adds 3 extra parameters and does not need roundtrips then.
+The tuple parameter does not look very neat...

+## UseCase1_05_LessRoundTripsWithReadWriteSnowFlake

+This one works nice, less boilerplate code compared to UseCase1_04_LessRoundTripsSend3ExtraObjects.
+But it required me to modify the source code that Revenj generates, removing internal from the setters to create mutable snowflakes.
+See [comment-335050682](https://github.com/ngs-doo/revenj/issues/89#issuecomment-335050682)

+## UseCase1_06_LessRoundTripsWithReadWriteSnowFlakeAndWithoutDataTables

+This WIP tries to get rid of the DataTables and uses IDomainModel (see [comment-335018469](https://github.com/ngs-doo/revenj/issues/89#issuecomment-335018469))

+## UseCase1_07_LessRoundTripsWithReadWriteReports

+This is the best solution so far with the least boilerplate code.
+It uses the report concept as suggested by @zapov so it "preloads/prefetches".
+However, same problem than UseCase1_05_LessRoundTripsWithReadWriteSnowFlake, because reports are not mutable.
+I've modified the Revenj generate source code and added a [DataMember](https://github.com/Kobus-Smit/revenj-examples/blob/13560da7f15eedc60a6eb39302f2c3d95ae619ab/UseCase1_07_LessRoundTripsWithReadWriteReports/TempTest/DOTNET_CLIENT/global__UseCase1.Submission.cs#L180
+) attribute and then it worked fine.

 ## Requirement/Specifications: